BUSHiDO MARTiAL ARTS

 F.A.Q.s (Frequently Asked Questions)

 1. How does a student achieve each belt level?
 A student is required to learn various components of our karate system.
-These components are referred to as stripe requirements.
+These components are referred to as stripe requirements which are comprised of various drills and kata.
 Successful completion of a stripe requirement is designated by a stripe being placed on the student's belt.
-A student must have three stripes on his/her belt to be eligible to test for the next level.
+Depending on level, a student must have 1-3 stripes on their belt to be eligible to test for the next level.

 2. What is a belt grading?
 A belt grading is a test of each student's skill level in karate.
 At a grading one can expect to be tested on all of the stripe requirements up to his/her level.
 A grading is meant to test a student's physical and mental ability.
 In order to succeed at a belt test the student must show proper dojo etiquette, spirit and skill for the level being tested.

 3. When are belt gradings held?
-Belt gradings for the kids classes are held in December, March, June and August.
+Belt gradings for the kids classes are held in December, March and June.
 The monthly calendar provides the date and times of all belt tests.
 As students progress at their own rates and as there are different time requirements at different belt levels, not all students will necessarily be eligible to test at all gradings.
+Dragon students, however, given reasonable attendance, usually grade together as a class.

 6. Who is the highest ranked Black Belt in our style?
-The highest ranked Black Belt is Shugoro Nakazato.
+The highest ranked Black Belt is Minoru Nakazato.
 Hanshi Nakazato holds the rank of 10th degree Black Belt.
 He is the grand master of Shorin-Ryu Shorinkan and currently resides in Okinawa.
+In 2013 he was promoted by his father Shugoro Nakazato to 10th Dan and chief instructor of the Shorinkan.

 8. What is kumite?
 Kumite (sparring) is the art of fighting.
 Kumite is strictly regulated.
 Proper protective equipment is mandatory at all our dojos and may be ordered through your instructor.
 Junior students participate in non-contact sparring drills with kicking pads while senior students participate in controlled sparring with a partner.